Altan-X/datacamp-projects/README.md

 Uploading my finished Datacamp projects in this repository.

 ## Old Projects [2022-2023]
-1. A Visualization of Nobel Prize Winners
+1. A Visual History of Nobel Prize Winners
 2. The GitHub History of the Scala Language

 ## New Projects [2023 - Present]